It is generally an accepted investment principle that diversification can reduce your risk and improve investment returns.

 Put simply, one investment-grade property will over a much greater impact on our financial position than it did 30 years ago.

 Secondly, if you’re going to obsess about one thing with respect to property investing, it should be about quality.

 You are much better to put all your money in the highest quality asset you can afford, than spreading your money across several average quality assets.

-And leveling up in terms of quality is the best way to reduce your investment risk.
+And levelling up in terms of quality is the best way to reduce your investment risk.

 It’s a little bit like buying a pink diamond.

 A pink diamond is rarer than a normal white diamond, and as such, due to immutable laws of supply and demand, will always be more valuable than a white diamond.

 Therefore, you only want to invest in pink diamonds.

 If you want above-average returns, you must invest in an above-average quality property.